radiantdeer/AIDr/README.md

 ### Currently Working
 - Chatting :
+    - All hail the glorious speech-to-text!
     - System can show disease if user types in the disease.
+    - System can show drugs for a specific disease.
     - System can also show (dummy) nearest hospital.
     - Other than that, the system just mirrors the message.
 - Disease Explainer